 I shrugged and put the dress on.
 The shop bell rang again, but I was too distracted by the dress.
-It truly was beautiful – a big bow encased my waist at the back, the thick straps crossed over my shoulders and exposed my shoulders, and it flowed down to my toes.
+It truly was beautiful – a big bow encased my waist at the back, thick straps crossed over my shoulders, the high neckline leant it class and it flowed all the way down to my toes.

 I looked in the mirror and smoothed the fabric with shaking hands.
 Sophie, tiny little Sophie, had tried on this dress.
 And now it was fitting me.

-“Oh la la, mon cherie, took you long enough to work it out.
-Now take my dress off, you skinny bint.”
+“Oh la la, mon cherie, thinking about Scorpius while getting dressed.
+Now take my dress off, you skinny cow.”